isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-bed-bugs-eat/index.md

 ###  **For**** How Long Do Bed Bugs Feed?**

 Basically bed bugs will spend the least time possible to complete a meal to avoid being detected by you or a natural predator.
-They survive by feeding and retreating to their safe
-- havens without being noticed.
+They survive by feeding and retreating to their safe-havens without being noticed.

 They dont waste time searching for particular areas to bite.
 Once they locate the nearest area, they pierce the skin and suck blood until they are satisfied.
 Depending on its size and the last time it had a meal, a bed bug might bite you severally before satisfaction.
 In such instances, the bed bug bites in a straight line pattern in order to save time.